grover/homebridge-epson-projector-rs232/README.md

 ## Contributing

-You can contribute to this homebridge platform in following ways:
+You can contribute to this homebridge plugin in following ways:

 - [Report issues](https://github.com/grover/homebridge-epson-projector/issues) and help verify fixes as they are checked in.
 - Review the [source code changes](https://github.com/grover/homebridge-epson-projector/pulls).